Getting Started With a Mortgage Broker

 Finding the right mortgage advisor

-This part is refreshingly simple – use our free broker-matching service to be paired with a mortgage advisor based on your needs and circumstances.
-This will be somebody we’ve personally vetted, trained and handpicked for you because of their track record helping customers in identical circumstances to yours, or at least very similar.
+This part is refreshingly simple – use our broker-matching service to be paired with a mortgage advisor based on your needs and circumstances.
+This will be somebody we’ve personally vetted, trained, and handpicked for you because of their track record helping customers in circumstances identical to yours or at least very similar.

 We only work with mortgage brokers who…